Deep Plane Facelift

 Your Journey with Kensington Medical

 We offer specialist facial rejuvenation treatments in the heart of London, Harley Street or Wimbledon.
 Our team of expert plastic surgeons are dedicated to providing you with a comprehensive and personalised experience.
-Our 5 star hospitasl have the experience and quality care.
+Our 5 star hospitals have the experience and quality care.
 With our expertise in facial cosmetic surgery, we can help you look and feel confident.
 If you have a special date in mind or event we can work towards those timelines.

 Your journey begins with a dialogue between you and your surgeon: the pre-operative consultation, which is central to the operation’s success.
 At Kensington Medical, patients interested in the deep plane facelift technique undergo at least two consultations with the surgeon.
 We are keen for our patients to be fully informed before deciding whether to proceed with surgery.
 So, we encourage them to see the surgeon more than once and ask as many questions as they wish.
 Typically, our patients go through two pre-operative consultations.